-- Candidates must meet the admission requirements of Lincoln University's Graduate Studies Program. - Candidates may be accepted conditionally with a Miller Analogies Test (MAT) with a minimum score of 350; or a Graduate Record Examination (GRE) with a verbal score of 143 and a quantitative score of 133; plus a review of writing, after one (1) semester.
-May be
+- Candidates must meet the admission requirements of Lincoln University's Graduate Studies Program. - Candidates may be accepted conditionally with a Graduate Record Examination (GRE) with a verbal score of 143 and a quantitative score of 133; plus a review of writing, after one (1) semester.
+May be accepted unconditionally after writing ability is demonstrated.
+This applies to all students, including graduates of Lincoln University with undergraduate degrees in Sociology or Criminal Justice.

-- accepted unconditionally after writing ability is demonstrated.
-This applies to all students, including graduates of Lincoln University with undergraduate degrees in Sociology or Criminal Justice. - Candidates may be considered based on the strength of their recommendation letters, (preferably from faculty member's applicant has worked with) as well as the strength of the written statement of purpose. - A minimum of 9 hours of undergraduate work in Sociology or Criminal Justice plus at least 6 hours in upper division social science courses (300 and 400 level) are prerequisites for admission. - In addition to the 9 hours, all M.A. candidates must have a general Introduction to Sociology class on their transcript.
+- Candidates may be considered based on the strength of their recommendation letters, (preferably from faculty member's applicant has worked with) as well as the strength of the written statement of purpose. - A minimum of 9 hours of undergraduate work in Sociology or Criminal Justice plus at least 6 hours in upper division social science courses (300 and 400 level) are prerequisites for admission. - In addition to the 9 hours, all M.A. candidates must have a general Introduction to Sociology class on their transcript.
 This course is required, candidates may be admitted conditionally until this requirement is satisfied.